ashna-khemani/ashna-khemani.github.io/_projects/edgar.md

     </div>
 </div>
 <div class="caption">
-    Edgar, a somewhat demented but very functional robot made entirely out of scrap pieces we happened to have on hand.
+    Edgar, a somewhat demented but very functional robot made almost entirely out of scrap pieces I happened to have on hand.
 </div>

 **Cool subsystems and specs:**
-- Not a subsystem but you'd be surprised how much Edgar relies on rubberbands, masking tape, and friction mesh.
 - Torqued down (sped) powertrain (in this virtual season, there were no heavy loads to push or other bots to defensively push around.
 But there *was* a need for speed)
+- Ball indexer with limit switch for easy ball management
+  - Edgar could hold up to 3 balls.
+This system would automatically "lock and load" them to just under the outtake/launcher, so all I had to do as the driver was pull the trigger to deposit the ball into a goal
+- Not a subsystem but you'd be surprised how much Edgar relies on rubberbands, masking tape, and friction mesh.
 - PID control!
 Scroll to the bottom for code.

 From our realization last year, I decided to focus pretty much entirely on the Skills challenge this year, especially since the Virtual Tournaments were similar to Skills anyway.

 Again, with a ton of driving strategy and practice, I was able to get close to maxing out the highest possible score in the Driver Skills challenge.
-***video coming soon

-Though I had an autonomous code last year I knew it could be, in the words of Daft Punk, "better, faster, stronger."
+Though I had a working autonomous program last year, I knew it could be, in the words of Daft Punk, "better, faster, stronger."
 I therefore started use sensors beyond the quadrature encoders we had been relying on, implementing ultrasonic sensors and an IMU.
 They were a step up, but I had heard of **PID control**, which I was dying to try.
 I worried that it might be a waste of time and not be worth it, but I jumped in.
-It took many Google searches, YouTube videos, and failed tests that nearly broke Edgar, but I finally got excellent PID loop for driving.
+It took many Google searches, YouTube videos, and failed tests, but I finally got excellent PID loop for driving.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         <iframe width="747" height="376" src="https://www.youtube.com/embed/iapxfOCZfn8" title="" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>